.

 “I have a lot of people around me, nurses, aides, but there is no one here just for me.”

-Everyone needs someone that we can confide in, share our deepest thoughts, likes and fears.
+Because everyone needs someone they can trust, confide in, laugh with, and feel truly seen by.
 As one older man observed:

 “To be human is to be loved and to have someone to love and as far as I can tell, I am still human.”– Clarence, 92 years of age